laurentlb/shader-minifier/README.md

 - Parse and print the GLSL or HLSL code.
 - Generate a file (such as a C header) that can be embedded in an application.
-- Strip spaces, remove comments.
+- Strip spaces, remove comments, remove useless parens.
-- Remove useless parens.
 - Simplify constant expressions: `3.14159 * 2.` becomes `6.28318`.
 - Remove curly braces whenever possible: `if(test){v.x=4; return b++;}` is replaced with `if(test)return v.x=4,b++;`.